Legana/AMP_pub/02_build_training_data.md

-**Step 2** To exclude any potential AMPs from this dataset we use the unix `comm` command to create a list of all SwissProt identifiers in the clustered Swissprot data that are not present in the Uniprot AMP database.
+**Step 2** To exclude any potential AMPs from this dataset we use the unix `comm` command to create a list of all SwissProt identifiers in the clustered SwissProt data that are not present in the Uniprot AMP database.
 This is then piped to another unix command `shuf` which takes a random subset of the identifiers and this is finally piped to `samtools faidx` which extract the relevant fasta entries and writes